telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 ## Pdf Documment Visualization

-RadPdfViewer control enabling you visualize Pdf documents through the following property:
+RadPdfViewer control enables you to visualize Pdf documents through the following property:

 * **Source**(DocumentSource): Defines the source of the document.